-Non 12 Step Rehab
+Non 12 Step Drug Rehab

-What is non 12 step rehab?
+What is non 12 step rehab program?

 Non 12 Step Rehab – A non 12 step rehab is essential in some cases for long-term recovery.
 Like a 12 step drug rehab program, both treatment philosophies have their pros and cons.
-In cases where a patient has yet to benefit from a 12-step based program, a different approach can be taken.
+In cases where a patient has yet to benefit from a non 12-step program, a different approach can be taken.
 Essentially, the 12-step model is a disease based model that centers on the concept of alcoholism and drug addiction being an illness.
 For some in recovery, this can be very empowering because it allows them to let go of the notion of control, and take the guidance set out in these programs.
 For others, conceptualizing their issues as an illness or disease is not helpful at all and a different, more secular view can be taken and huge progress can be made in very little time.

 A holistic non 12-step approach incorporates the idea that the body and mind are connected and that addiction can stem from past issues that have not been dealt with.
 This type of program focuses on these issues instead of just on the idea of “not drinking” or “not using” alone.

 Non 12-step drug rehab program works by combining a number of different methods in order to achieve the greatest possible results.
 This type of treatment is considered to be self-empowering and can be customized to fit the need of each individual and can include psychotherapy, holistic techniques, evidence-based treatment models and in some cases group therapy.
 Group therapy can be very useful for people who are more competitive, need social support, or like to see their progress in a group with other people.

 By showing people what the causes and conditions behind their drug use or drinking, a non 12-step method for treatment gives some a greater chance for sustained recovery.
 Instead of “just not picking up the first drink/drug” they can begin to understand their own unique triggers that caused them to want to drink or use in the first place and work forward from there.